IPSE warns of new IR35 risk with automatic switch to payroll

 This contractor status fiasco doesn't just apply to new contracts.
 It could affect legacy contracts, too.

 Did the April 6th changeover date harpoon your contract timeline?
+Don't know?
+It's in your best interest to find out.

-If so, your client may have switched you onto payroll as their systems switched over.
-What’s more, they were/are under no obligation to tell you.
+Your client may have switched you onto payroll as their systems switched over.
+What's more, they were/are under no obligation to tell you.

 Those decisions could have consequences beyond your current contracts.
 Should you invoke IR35, it could call your previous contracts into question, too.